queilawithaQ/documentation/_pro/builds-and-configuration/cloning-repos.md

 ### The SSH Key Option

 The process for securely setting your private SSH key is already covered in our [setting SSH private key documentation]({{ site.baseurl }}{% link _pro/builds-and-configuration/setting-ssh-private-key.md %}).
 But the outlined approach has one drawback -- it does not allow for SSH based operations during the image build.
-That's a concern if you are trying to bake a cloned repo right into the image (and not wanting to pull the repo into a volume for every Codeship Pro build).
+That's a concern if you are trying to bake a cloned repo right into the image (and not wanting to pull the repo into a volume for every CodeShip Pro build).

 **The suggested deviation from the outlined approach is to:**